kazu-yamamoto/easy-file/README.md

+# Easy file handling for Haskell

 This is a Haskell package of cross-platform file handling for Unix/Mac/Windows.

 The current Haskell modules have following shortcomings: